Last updated on October 30, 2023

 The Bolognese is not the only ragù from the Italian pasta tradition: the Neapolitan ragù is also famous, made with pieces of meat instead of minced meat.
 Or the ragù alla Genovese, made with pieces of beef and lots of onions, and therefore also called ragù in bianco (white ragù).

-👉 View our Bolognese sauce recipe with the steps to make a buonissima sauce.
+👉 Our recipe to make a buonissima Bolognese sauce.

 Carbonara sauce with meat, egg yolks and Pecorino cheese